 For those not familiar with the concept of ultralight hiking lets provide a bit of a recap.
 The aim of ultralight hiking is to minimise the weight you carry on a hike to reduce the stress on your body and increase your enjoyment.
 It can allow you to walk for longer and/or travel farther if that’s your aim.
 There are a number of key principles associated with ultralight hiking (for more detail read Journey toward ultralight) but the term you will most often come across is ‘base weight’.
 Base weight is the weight of your pack minus food and water (consumables) and categorised into three levels:

-I originally discovered ultralight hiking about four years ago when I was seriously considering hiking the Pacific Crest Trail in the USA.
+I originally discovered ultralight hiking about 10 years ago when I was seriously considering hiking the Pacific Crest Trail in the USA.
 I became immersed in the blogs, podcasts and magazines that provided factual information and showcased this trail and including the concept of ultralight hiking.

 This was my first step.
 I looked at every piece of equipment I owned and what I carried and unsurprisingly I was carrying a lot of equipment that I never used.
 I used to carry a full pot set ‘just in case’ but typically only used one pot at a time.
-I’d also carry two changes of clothing for long trips.
+I’d also carry two changes of clothing for longer trips.

 My original camp cookware a Trangia Storm Cooker 27-1 .
 I only take what I need and these days I had moved to a smaller cook system with just one pot

 This was the next step.
 Replacing perfectly good hiking equipment is hard when what you already own works well but just happens to be a bit heavy.
 I have been progressively replacing my equipment.
 I now own multiple pieces of equipment and will change out my gear depending on the type of hiking I’m doing.

 I now have to sets of scales just to confirm that the measurements are accurate. wouldn’t want to be a gram out would I!

 I have since added a third set of scales that measures the really fine stuff